 This should be self-explanatory, but apparently not.
 So I’ll say it.
 Don’t copy other people’s work.
 If you are inclined to share their work, give them credit for it.
 If you’re inspired by their ideas, mention them and use quotes if want.
 I’m not sure where it’s getting lost in translation, but to quote Nancy Reagan, just say no. And if you are plagiarizing and someone calls you out on it, a) don’t deny it, and b) take the damn post down and quit deceiving the blogging community.
 Plagiarism is the one thing that pisses me off sufficiently that I get very tempted to name and shame.

 Well, have I lived up to my curmudgeonly claims?
-For the most part, I think all of this is pretty basic stuff that most people don’t even need to really think about.
+For the most part, I think all of this is basics of blogging etiquette that most people don’t even need to really think about.
 Maybe that’s why it feels so discordant when there’s the odd person who doesn’t adhere to these basics.

 Is there anything you think I’ve left out on how to keep blogging civilized?